-Dwarf-The Dwarves of Arroya are recent arrivals to the Lost Continent.
+Dwarf The Dwarves of Arroya are recent arrivals to the Lost Continent.
 They first touched her shores a paltry two hundred years ago, in search of precious minerals.
 The Dwarves are a race of miners, and thrive in rocky, mountainous terrain.
 They are also at home underground and are valued for their acute sense of direction in subterranean passages.
 They have no love for Demons or any of the goblin tribes that inhabit Arroya, and are handy in a fight.

 The tallest dwarf is but four feet from head to toe.
-They are uniformly stocky, usually outweighing their Elven counterparts.
+They are uniformly stocky, usually outweighing their Eleven counterparts.
 Common wisdom is that a Dwarf can stand three blows for every two another race receives in a fight.
 However, they have very short legs and are not fond of running, a trait that makes them laggards on any expedition.
+Dwarves are poor spellcasters, though they do excel at those spells which deal with healing or with lycanthropes.